Featured Articles ➔

 Exfoliation is Essential

-Just like sanding down rough wood to make it smoother, exfoliation is a key technique to unclogging pores, and getting the smooth skin you’re looking for-- but... don’t get too crazy.
-Physical exfoliants can be harsh and cause microtears in your skin, so opt for a chemical exfoliator or something gentle like the WOW Skin Science Apple Cider Vinegar Face Wash W/ Brush, The brush will do a good job at exfoliating away dead skin without being too abrasive on the skin barrier since it is silicone.
+Just like sanding down rough wood to make it smoother, exfoliation is a key technique to unclogging pores, remove dead skin cells and getting the smooth skin you’re looking for-- but... don’t get too crazy.
+Physical exfoliants can be harsh and cause microtears in your skin, so opt for a chemical exfoliator or something gentle like the WOW Skin Science Apple Cider Vinegar Face Wash W/ Brush, The brush will do a good job at exfoliating away dead skin cells without being too abrasive on the skin barrier since it is silicone.

-You can also go for chemical exfoliants like AHAs (alpha-hydroxy acids) and BHAs (beta hydroxy acids, e.g. salicylic acid) to encourage skin cell turnover and exfoliate the top layers of dead cells that are clogging your pores.
+You can also go for chemical exfoliants like AHAs (alpha-hydroxy acids) and BHAs (beta hydroxy acids, e.g. salicylic acid) to encourage skin cell turnover and exfoliate the top layers of dead skin cells that are clogging your pores.
 The skin on the rest of your body also gets builds up and can get rough, dry, and patchy.
 If you suffer from body acne, chemical exfoliants are great to use for the rest of your body as well.
 You can also use common ingredients as physical exfoliators like coffee grounds or sugar for the body.
 Since your body’s skin is thicker, it can take larger physical abrasion from sugar crystals, etc.

 Like with anything in life, less is more.
 Stick to exfoliating 1-2 times a week to start.
 By exfoliating constantly, we end up removing the good oils that hydrate our face naturally.
 Keep the balance so your skin doesn’t look even more dry, tight, sensitive, and red.

-Actives that work
+Actives that work to improve your skin’s texture

 Using treatments with active ingredients is an effective way to target specific skin concerns and areas of your face.
 Look for actives that help to nourish, brighten the skin, and promote skin cell turnover, like these active ingredients: